UPDATE: A Guide to Fee-Based U. S. Legal Research Databases

-Lexis Advance by LexisNexis, owned by RELX Group (formerly Reed Elsevier, is one of the three largest databases of U.S. legal information.
+Lexis Advance by LexisNexis, owned by RELX Group (formerly Reed Elsevier), is one of the three largest databases of U.S. legal information.
 Outside of the U.S., LexisNexis provides non-U.S. legal information through country-specific websites, for example, LexisNexis-France; LexisNexis-Germany; LexisNexis-Austria; and LexisNexis-United Kingdom.

-Like WestlawNext (see below), Lexis Advance offers a full range of U.S. legal information, including materials from all 50 states.
-In the U.S., primary authority consists of the constitution, statutes, administrative regulations, cases, and international law.
+What LexisNexis Offers: WestlawLexis Advance offers a full range of United States legal information, including materials from all 50 states and international and foreign law materials.
+In the United States, primary authority consists of the constitution, statutes, administrative regulations, cases, and international law.
 Lexis Advance gives the researcher access to all of these sources.
 In addition, Lexis Advance maintains large databases of secondary sources–commentaries on law contained in legal treatises, law journal articles, legal encyclopedias, dictionaries, and legal digests.
 Although commentaries are not primary sources of law in the U.S. legal system, consulting these secondary sources is often an effective approach to research.
 Secondary sources usually explain the law more clearly than statutes and cases, while providing references to the applicable primary sources.
-Examples of secondary materials, to name a few, include: encyclopedias, such as American Jurisprudence 2d, California Jurisprudence 3d, New York Jurisprudence 2d, Illinois Jurisprudence, Florida Jurisprudence, etc.; American Law Reports (ALR); Restatements of general principles of common law; continuing legal education (CLE) materials for practicing bar members; and U.S. law review and journal articles.
+Examples of secondary materials include: Encyclopedias, such as American Jurisprudence 2d, California Jurisprudence 3d, New York Jurisprudence 2d, Illinois Jurisprudence, Florida Jurisprudence, etc.; American Law Reports (ALR); Restatements of general principles of common law; continuing legal education (CLE) materials for practicing bar members; and U.S. law review and journal articles.

 Lexis Advance offers thousands of individual databases.
 Some databases combine the contents of several databases.
 For example, researchers can choose a database of New York court decisions, or search all state court cases at once.
 Usually, it is less costly and most efficient to search the smallest database that contains all of the information needed.